magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 <!--- AC-1977-->

-*  `gift-card Cms` widget data has been moved from `Magento/WidgetSampleData` (Magento Open Source) to `Magento/GiftCardSampleData` (Magento Commerce).
+*  `gift-card Cms` widget data has been moved from `Magento/WidgetSampleData` (Magento Open Source) to `Magento/GiftCardSampleData` (Adobe Commerce).
 This has resolved problems installing Magento Open Source with sample data on PHP8.1.

 <!--- AC-1001-->

-*  Interfaces throughout the Adobe Stock Integration codebase with `@api` as needed.
+*  Marked interfaces throughout the Adobe Stock Integration codebase with `@api` as needed.
 [GitHub-32875](https://github.com/magento/magento2/issues/32875)

 <!--- AC-1770-->